 in the 'Data' menu, within the 'Sort...' option

-The examples show how to sort the pivot table so that it is ordered by the entries in a specified column or by a specified row.
+The examples show how to sort the pivot table so that it is ordered by the values in a column or by the values in a row.

 Imagine you want to order the months of the example pivot table, so that the month that recorded the greatest total yearly sales is listed first.

 To do this: